schacon2/ATLAS-Databank/index.md

 databank called (ATLAS) Databank on how humans think and communicate about abstract domains like space, time, and number.
-The end goal is to allow cognitive scientist, linguists, or anthropologists to develop new questions and analyze regularities within multiple lingistics communities along with their conceptual doamins.
+The end goal is to allow cognitive scientist, linguists, or anthropologists to develop new questions and analyze regularities within multiple linguistics communities along with their conceptual doamins.

 ## NUMBER TIME GLOBAL DISTRIBUTION